joeking11829/Docker-Dev/README.md

 with --name=container_name : assign container name
 with --p hostPort:containerPort : map the host port to container  <br>
 with --privileged : give extended privileged to this container  <br>
-with --device hostDeviceNode:containerDeviceNode : map the host device node to container  <br>
+with --device=hostDeviceNode:containerDeviceNode : map the host device node to container  <br>

 ### 5. Use X2GO Client to access the Container